Updated: Nov 2, 2020

 Relationships across the country or the globe are exciting, but how deep do they run?
 They move information and idea fast, but for the feeling of conviviality and for depth in understanding, nothing beats standing on the street outside the post office nattering, or catching up at the local market.
 Local networks create culture.

-And by culture I don't mean just the arts, but the unspoken social agreements about how to live and behave.
-These agreements are in play (and in contention) in our intimate relationships - our private space - but it's in our networks of place that these agreements on how to behave well as humans are confirmed, affirmed, and sometimes, renegotiated.
+Yy culture I don't mean just the arts, but the unspoken social agreements about how to live and behave.
+These agreements are in play (and in contention) in our intimate relationships - but it's in our networks of place that these agreements on how to behave well as humans are confirmed, affirmed, and sometimes, renegotiated.

 In the street, in the friendly give-and-take of social life, reciprocity is in the foreground.
 Self-interest is still there, but in the background.
 And that's a blessed relief!